TishTishTish/TheLastCookie/README.md

 Baguette Tennis
 ===============

-CLONE of the classic arcade and early home console game PONG!
+CLONE of the classic arcade and early home console game PONG.

 Major Jamie Dodger-McCrumbs has a heart of jam, but a ferocious temper which makes for some sticky situations!